Raku/doc/README.md

 [http://localhost:3000](http://localhost:3000).

 You will need at least [Mojolicious](https://metacpan.org/pod/Mojolicious) installed and you will need [nodejs](https://nodejs.org) to perform highlighting.
+There are also some additional modules you might need;
+install them all using

+    $ cpanm --installdeps .

 ---------